YSSF8/ChatGPT-PRepo/README.md

 # ChatGPT PRepo

-ChatGPT PRepo is an open-source Chrome extension that enhances your experience with OpenAI's ChatGPT.
+ChatGPT PRepo is an open-source Chrome/Edge extension that enhances your experience with OpenAI's ChatGPT.
 It provides a repository of prompts that you can use to interact with ChatGPT in various ways.

 ## Features